Lumber-Marketplace/lumber-marketplace-documentation/LM_Inventory/update.md

 ## Summary

 This endpoint is used to update bundels in a businesses inventory.
-Any objects included will be updated on the bundle.
-This will only overwrite objects that are included.
-Any missing objects will not be updated.

-_Note: any objects with an empty string will be replaced with the empty string value._
+_Note: The full bundle object will be_

 ---